bazurbat/jagen/README.md

 which is then used to track package dependencies, allows selective rebuild, cleanup and management of VCS sources.

-Every rule, environment file or build stage script can be overridden in the subsequent layers or by the project.
-Built-in functions are provided to ease integrating of packages using common build systems like autotools and CMake with their own set of workarounds.
+Every rule, environment file or script can be overridden in the subsequent layers or by the project itself.
+A library of built-in functions is provided to ease integration of packages using common build systems like autotools and CMake with their own set of workarounds.
 There are several vendor-specific layers in the Jagen distribution which can be used as an example.

 In short, it's fresh remix of ideas from [Repo][], [BitBake][] and [Buildroot][].